-At winter's end, gardeners rush to the seed aisle of the garden center, looking for something that will transform the landscape in a few month's time.
-The Mexican sunflower is on the short list of annuals that leap to shoulder-height and beyond when temperatures heat up, asking for little care in return.
-Mexican sunflowers yield dozens of daisy-like blooms for cut flower arrangements, while producing enough to attract scores of butterflies and beneficial insects like parasitic wasps.
+At winter's end, gardeners rush to the seed aisle of the garden center, looking for something fast growing that will transform the landscape in a few month's time, much like the annual Mexican sunflower that quickly leaps to shoulder-height and beyond when temperatures heat up.

 |Botanical Name||Tithonia rotundifolia|